andyatkinson/presentations/railsconf2025/10_mistakes.md

 ## ❌ Mistake #2—Missing DB Maintenance
 - Running unsupported versions of Postgres, MySQL, or SQLite
-- Keeping unneeded tables, columns, constraints, indexes, functions, triggers, extensions, row data in your database
+- Keeping unneeded tables, columns, constraints, indexes, functions, triggers, or extensions in your database
 - Not monitoring or fixing heavily fragmented tables and indexes
 - Leaving Autovacuum and other maintenance parameters untuned